A Transistor Operations Model for Deep Learning Energy Consumption Scaling Law: Method Verification

 \section{Method Verification}

-To verify the theoretical TOs model, we design an experiment to analyse the training energy scaling of a feed-forward DNN by changing the AFs and width of hidden layers.
+To verify the theoretical TOs model, we design experiments to analyze the training energy scaling of 1) a feed-forward DNN set by changing the AFs and width of hidden layers; 2) a CNN set by changing the number of convolutional layers and kernel size in each layer.
 During the verification of energy scaling, the performance and structure rationality of each DL model will not be considered (Over-fitting will occur with over-large width).
 The experiment settings could be seen from Table \ref{exp}.

-The practical energy consumption of models is collected with Power-Gadget software provided by Intel \cite{Intelpower}.
-The tool is designed for Intel CPUs with on-board energy sensors which could collect the instantaneous power of Intel Architecture (IA) core, DRAM, and overall CPU package separately with time-stamps \cite{Intelpower}.
+The practical energy consumption of DL models is collected with \textit{Intel Power-Gadget software} \cite{Intelpower} (for Intel Architecture CPU\cite{intelcore}), \textit{OpenHardwareMonitor} (for AMD CPU) and \textit{TechPowerUp GPU-Z} (for GPU).
+These tools are designed using onboard energy sensors to collect the instantaneous power of processor cores, DRAM, and overall CPU/GPU package separately with timestamps \cite{Intelpower}.
 The energy consumption is calculated based on the integration of the instantaneous power consumption over time.
 Certain errors could exist in this value, as the challenge of energy monitoring is mentioned in \cite{energyML}.
-According to the design of Intel chips from \cite{intelcore}, we use IA energy that all the operations are processed in IA core.

-We calculate TOs for feed-forward models with 4-13 width (number of nodes in each hidden layer) as shown in Fig.~\ref{verification}\textit{a}.
-We can see that the theoretical TOs for models with Tanh AF and that with GELU AF are very close, because BOs for calculating Tanh \cite{tanh} and approximate GELU \cite{GELU} are similar (also proved by practical IA data for models with 9-13 width in Fig.~\ref{verification}\textit{b}).
-We did 60 experiments on each model settings, and calculated average IA consumption (without the highest and lowest 5 data) for each model as shown in Fig.~\ref{verification}\textit{b}.
-In this figure, each point represents the practical IA collected from one experiment, and the scaling of average IA energy is represented using multi-colour poly-lines to distinguish data for different AFs.
-Shading represents the fluctuation of IA for different experiments of each model.

-We use TOs and IA energy of models with Sigmoid AF (width 4-13) in the training of LR model as shown in Fig.~\ref{verification}\textit{c}.
-The coefficients in LR model are $2.393e3$ and $9.605e{-6}$ respectively.
-In current hardware, the relationship between TOs and IA energy could be demonstrated by function \ref{LRresult}.
+During the energy data collection, we force the program to run with a single CPU/GPU core.
+The reason is in the previous experiments we found data collected from multi-core shows huge differences across hardware platforms.
+That is because calculation communication and control costs among cores are overweight for small-scale calculation tasks, and significantly influence the processor power and program running time.